skyventuree/p5cc/scripts/textgen/README.md

 Original repository: [LzxHahaha/persona5](https://github.com/LzxHahaha/persona5)

-I only ported and modified the code to Pure JS to work with this website.
+I ported and modified to work with this website.

 # This generator is quite quirky at the moment.

-I'm still fixing it to be to adapt to this generator.
+I'm still fixing it to be adapting this generator.